noInfoPath/noInfoPath-data/docs/noinfopath-data.md

-When a field is a string then the value will be the property on the data object provide to the call the `basic` preOp
+When a field is a string then the value will be the property on the data object provider to the call the `basic` preOp

 When a field is an object then confgure as if the